deltachat/deltachat-android/README.md

    called something like `android-ndk-r23b-linux`; move this folder e.g. to `~/android-ndk`.

 7. Export the folder path to your environment as `ANDROID_NDK_ROOT` and add it to `PATH`.
-   You can achieve this e.g. by adding the following lines to `.bashrc`
+   You can achieve this e.g. by adding this to your `.bashrc`
    ```bash
    export ANDROID_NDK_ROOT=${HOME}/android-ndk
    export PATH=${PATH}:${ANDROID_NDK_ROOT}/toolchains/llvm/prebuilt/linux-x86_64/bin/:${ANDROID_NDK_ROOT}